digzom/elixir_playground/projects/elixir_in_action/chapter4.md

 So you can always see the structure of the data.
 In functional programming, hide things isn't enforced.

-Only complex types are typles, lists and maps.
+Only complex types are tuples, lists and maps.
 Any other structure is built on top of these types.

 ## Working with hierarchical data

+Please, refer to better_todo_list.ex.